Skip navigation

 David Vseviov

-Professor Emeritus of Art History and Visual Culture, Estonian Academy of Arts
+Professor Emeritus at the Estonian Academy of Arts

 How can we explain Russian society’s turn towards autocracy at home, its acquiescence in violence abroad, its rejection of values, compassion and empathy, and its acceptance of the Kremin’s imperial narrative?
 What roles do factual information and propaganda play in shaping Russian society?
 Does Russian civil society still exist and what role can it play?
 Can Russian emigrees impact political processes in the homeland?